WallStreetMojo

 What is Conversion Cost?

-Conversion cost is the cost incurred by any manufacturing entity in the process of converting its raw material into finished goods capable of being sold in the market and usually includes total value of labor cost and other applied overheads like factory overheads, administrative overhead, etc.
+Conversion cost is the cost incurred by any manufacturing entity in converting its raw material into finished goods capable of being sold in the market.
+It usually includes the total value of labor cost and other applied overheads like factory overheads, administrative overheads, etc.

 Formula